rkneusel9/MathForProgramming/README.md

 # MathForProgramming
-Source code for the No Starch Press book Math for Programming
+Source code for the book "Math for Programming" (No Starch Press)